GatorSense/SPICE_py/README.md

 NOTE: If the SPICE Algorithm is used in any publication or presentation, the following reference must be cited:

 Zare, A.; Gader, P.; , "Sparsity Promoting Iterated Constrained Endmember Detection in Hyperspectral Imagery,"" IEEE Geoscience and Remote Sensing Letters, vol.4, no.3, pp.446-450, July 2007.

+NOTE: If the code is used anywhere or in any presentation or publication, include the following reference:

 ****

 The SPICE Algorithm in Python is run using the function: